 GCP Setup

-We will deploy Gretel Hybrid's required cloud infrastructure using Terraform (an infrastructure as code tool).
+We will deploy Gretel Hybrid's required cloud infrastructure using (an infrastructure as code tool).
 This guide will walk you through all the steps necessary to install and configure Terraform, even if you haven't used it before.

 Gretel Hybrid must be deployed within a GKE cluster.
 You may choose to use a standard GKE cluster or an autopilot cluster.